Sea Level Rise : Honolulu Sea Level Rise Inundation Risk

 Credit: City & County of Honolulu

-Identifies critical facilities across the island of Oʻahu, including emergency shelters, hospitals and health clinics, fire stations, police stations, and sewer pump stations.
+Identifies critical facilities across the island of Oʻahu, including hospitals and health clinics, fire stations, police stations, and sewer pump stations.

 Flood Hazard Zones